Movie Review: FURIE

-To be clear, Furie is merely a “good” action movie, not a superior one, but that is partly due to its competitors.
-In a world where exists the likes of The Raid, John Wick, The Night Comes for Us and The Man From Nowhere, you might be more apt to nitpick a few things about Furie, such as how its lead actress, Ngô Thanh Vân, doesn’t have a great action movie run.
+To be clear, Furie is merely a “good” action movie, not a superior one, but that is partly due to its recent competitors.
+In a world where exists the likes of The Raid, John Wick, the last few Mission Impossible flicks, The Night Comes for Us and The Man From Nowhere, you might be more apt to nitpick a few things about Furie, such as how its lead actress, Ngô Thanh Vân, doesn’t have a great action movie run.
 The scooters often used in the chase scenes are also clearly moving at a very safe speed in some shots, and that lack of urgency stands out all the more when the people on these scooter are all wearing helmets.
-Maybe Vietname is just so big on bike safety that even in the midst of attempting or averting a kidnapping, all parties involved make sure to first secure some headgear.
+Maybe Vietnam is just so big on bike safety that even in the midst of attempting or averting a kidnapping, all parties involved make sure to first secure some headgear.

 These are minor quibbles.
 As is the fact that the movie is the latest example of “Took the wrong kid” action sub-genre re-popularized several years ago by Taken, and possibly perfected by the aforementioned The Man From Nowhere (with which it has even more in common given its child traffickers are also in the organ-harvesting business).
 The premise is simple and reliable.
 Kidnappers snatch a child without realizing that the kid’s parent / loved one / guardian is a retired expert fighter and killer.
 Much exciting pursuit and combat ensues.